monoclecat/cleansys/README.md

 #### Send daily notification emails

-The following job will call functions which send emails every day at 12 o'clock noon when specific conditions are met:
+The following job will call functions which will send these emails every day at 12 o'clock noon:

 - `send_email__assignment_coming_up()`: For each Assignment whose `assignment_date()` is *exactly* today+5 days
 in the future, a notification email is sent to that Cleaner.
 The Cleaner can turn these notifications on or off in his/her Email preferences.
+- `send_email__warn_admin_tasks_forgotten()`: If the Task of a CleaningWeek with the latest do-until date has just passed *(that is, its do-until date ended yesterday)* and there are Tasks which have not been completed, an email is sent to the Admin.

+> An "email to the Admin" means an email to the address of the Django superuser, not to the address specified in
+> Django's ADMINS setting.
+The address in Django's ADMINS setting is only for server fault tracebacks if these are enabled.

 ```bash
 0 12 * * * www-data bash /var/www/cleansys/cronscripts/send_daily_emails.sh >> /var/www/cleansys/logs/cron.log